umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Hotfixes/Move-files-manually/index.md

 ### Test changes locally

 5. Run the Live repository through IIS
-6. Open _CMD_ and nagivate to the `/data/revision` folder in your Live repository
+6. Open _CMD_ and navigate to the `/data/revision` folder in your Live repository
 7. Create a _deploy_ marker by typing the following: `echo > deploy` - learn more about this command in the [Power Tools](../../../Set-up/Power-Tools) articles
 8. The changes will now be reflected in the backoffice of your local Live environment